liu-vicky/liu-vicky/README.md

 <br>

 ## Currently Working On
-#### Music Player: a web that lets you import your music on vinyl style!
+#### Music Player: a web that lets you import your music vinyl style!
 <br>

 ### 💻 Programming Languages 💻